goeiebook/creativelab/narrative.md

 ---

 Equipped with javascript snippets, and [TinyColor](https://bgrins.github.io/TinyColor/), I produce several animations and spam them under the #creativelab5 hashtag.
-Profile views continue to accumulate, a 2335% increase since last month.
+Profile views accumulate, up to a 2335% increase since last month.
+That number is ridiculous, but I eat it up.
 Heady days.
 This serotonin rush is normal.
 It's what feeds the world.

 [live](https://www.creativelab5.com/s/cWcMsq).[code](https://github.com/goeiebook/creativelab/blob/master/snippets/cWcMsq.js).|[live](https://www.creativelab5.com/s/aIZcsx).[code](https://github.com/goeiebook/creativelab/blob/master/snippets/aIZcsx.js).|[live](https://www.creativelab5.com/s/shv7V4).[code](https://github.com/goeiebook/creativelab/blob/master/snippets/shv7V4.js).
 :-----------------:|:-----------------:|:-----------------:
 ![cWcMsq][cWcMsq]  |![aIZcsx][aIZcsx]  |![shv7V4][shv7V4]

 ---

-While passing through the park I find the basketball, hidden in undergrowth.
+Then one day, while passing through the park, I find the basketball.
+It was hidden in undergrowth.
 I smiled and picked it up.
 But something felt wrong.
-It was cold and limp.
-Stabbed.
-Disgusted, I dropped it and walked away.
+It was cold and limp, wet.
+It had been stabbed.
+I dropped it, disgusted, and walked away.
 A few hours later I thought to take a picture of it.
 Because the basketball was now part of this story.
 I returned and photographed it.
 Then I picked it up and dropped it into a garbage can.
-As it fell it displaced air.
+As it fell into the trash it displaced air.
 The air stank of dog shit.

 ![stabbed basketball][brokenball]

 ---

-Suddenly the workflow stops working.
-Changes to the localstorage structure no longer persist across page reloads.
-Is there a parallel to the fate of the basketball?
-Have the Creative Lab staff closed a hole?
+Suddenly the workflow stopped working.
+Changes to the localstorage structure no longer persisted across page reloads.
+Have the Creative Lab staff closed the hole?
+Was that a hole?
 When this type of thing happens the answer might be found in the source code.
-It's not obfuscated, but it is big and noisy.
-Chrome dev console slows to a crawl.
+That could be a complicated endeavour, but in this case the code wasn't obfuscated.
+It was just big and noisy.
+Chrome dev console slowed to a crawl trying to to display the thing.
 Text search for 'boardStates', and find:

 ![this is useful][setstage]

 `setStageFromLocal()` ...
 Was that always there?
-Invoke the function and the stage populates with what's in local storage.
+Invoke the function and the stage populates with that contents of local storage.
 And, more importantly, it persits across reloads.
 Why did I not think of looking for this before?
 What else am I blind to?

 The function greatly increases productivity.
-Updates to the stage are now instantenous and do not require a page reload.
+Updates to the stage become instantenous and do not require a page reload.
 They can even be applied while the animation is running.

-I wonder what the handleIn/handleOut parameters do.
+Unencumbered, I wonder what the handleIn/handleOut parameters do.
 From the source code it's apparent that [PaperJS](http://paperjs.org/) is used.
 A search for "paperjs handlein" provides [documentation about the parameter](http://paperjs.org/reference/segment/#segment).
 So --- the handles define points on tangent curves.
 That doesn't mean much to me.
 An experiment is in order.
 Write code to arrange tangent points in a circle.
 The result looks like flowers and leaves.
 This spawns another run of prototypes.

 [live](hyjJZBH.web) [code](yjJZBH.js)|[live](Diu8WJ.web) [code](Diu8WJ.js)|[live](rnqNpZ.web) [code](rnqNpZ.js)
 :--------------:|:--------------:|:--------------: